Shopping is a big part of the holiday season, but it doesn't all end on December 25th.

 1. Browse The Christmas Aisles & Big Box Stores

 Many of the big box retailers have to unload all of the Christmas stuff they didn't sell.
 This includes:

 - Anything else that is Christmas themed!

-Knowing that people will be in the store, they first start with creating isles, typically in the back or sides of the story, with all the leftover Christmas stuff at a discounted rate.
+Seek out the special aisles (typically in the back or sides of the store) the retailer has set up with leftover Christmas stuff at a discounted rate.
 While the rate may vary, some items are marked 25% off and sometimes 50% off.

-Clothing stores, appliance stores, and electronics are often sold at discounted rates – sometimes lower than before Christmas – with special incentives.
+Stores also look to entice shoppers to grab a few other things.
+Clothing, appliances, and electronics are often sold at discounted rates – sometimes even lower than before Christmas – with special incentives.

-Not everything is on sale.
-Just because you’re out shopping the day after Christmas doesn’t mean your groceries or hand towels will not be on sale (unless they’re Christmas towels).
+Not everything will be on sale.
+Just because you are out shopping the day after Christmas doesn't mean your groceries or hand towels will be on sale.
 Obviously, holiday-themed items are on sale and will continue to be reduced each day from the day after Christmas all the way up to the New Year.

 - Winter items like jackets, boots, sweaters

 - Home decor